One of the most legendary tracks in Ontario is definitely Pinecrest

 early spring of 1977.
 Today the site is covered with industrial buildings

 and nothing of the track remains.
-The name "Pinecrest" is
+The name "Pinecrest" was

-still in use in the area by way of the Pinecrest Restaurant and Truck
+still in use in the area for many years by way of the Pinecrest Restaurant

-Stop, Pinecrest Motel and Pinecrest 2000 Auto Sales.
+and Truck Stop (now closed), Pinecrest Motel and Pinecrest 2000 Auto